TheyUseIt/theyuse.it/README.md

 theyuse.it
 ==========

-Theyuse.it Roadmap and Feature discussion
+Theyuse.it Roadmap , Feature discussion and issues reported

 We decided to run Theyuse.it in the open for more details checks: